-If on at the end of a procedure, function, or compiland, sends information about its variables to the listing file (for example, see lines 14 and 17 in the sample listing file in chapter 14, Compiling, Linking, and Executing Programs).
+If this metacommand is on at the end of a procedure, function, or compiland, it sends information about its variables to the listing file.
+For example, see lines 14 and 17 in the sample listing file in section 14, Compiling, Linking, and Executing Programs.
 The left columns contain the following:

-- the offset to the variable from the frame pointer (for variables in procedures and functions) - 2. the offset to the variable in the fixed memory area (for main program and STATIC variables) - 3. the length of the variable
+- the offset to the variable from the frame pointer or variables in procedures and functions. - the offset to the variable in the fixed memory area for main program and STATIC variables. - □ the length of the variable.